wp-plugins/dynamic-headers/readme.txt

 -  Quick and lightweight.
 -  Simply add template tag to theme to pull dynamic media.
 -  Tested and validated to work on WordPress version 2.3+

-**Change Log for Version 2.9.1:**

--  Fixed an issue with the new linking feature that would somtimes cause a link to display on non-linked images.
--  Made compatible with WordPress version 2.3+

-**Change Log for Version 2.9:**

--  Fixed a small bug causing images not to show in the page/post list in the admin due to the last upgrade.

-**Change Log for Version 2.8:**

--  Fixed default header bugs
--  Added ability to add links to your header images.
+-  Ability to add links to your header images.
--  Moved header-images folder from `/wp-content/plugins/dynamic-headers/header-images/` to `/wp-content/header-images/`.
-This will avoid your header files being deleted or overwritten by future upgrades.
--  Other minor bug fixes and optimizations.
+-  WordPress MU Compatible

 == Installation ==